xcoders/xcoders.github.com/_posts/2013-03-12-march-14---windows-azure-mobile-services-and-code-maintenance.markdown

 March's Seattle meeting will be Thursday, March 14 at 7PM.
 Josh Twist will talk about Microsoft's Windows Azure Mobile Services, followed by Paul Goracke on lessons learned from maintaining other people's code.

-This month's meeting will be held at [The Omni Group](http://www.omnigroup.com/): [1000 Dexter Ave N, Suite 400](http://goo.gl/maps/j0Rxc).
+This month's meeting will be held at [The Omni Group](http://www.omnigroup.com/): [1000 Dexter Ave N, Suite 400](http://goo.gl/maps/j0Rxc) (just north of the corner of Aloha St, on the east side of the street).
+There is paid parking available underneath the building.
+Enter the lot on Dexter Avenue at the south end of the building.

+There may be access via the elevator, but for now assume you should meet on the 1st floor to be taken up to Omni's offices.

+The building is accessible via the 26 and 28 buses which stop out front, and the 40 which stops two blocks to the east on Westlake.
+It's slightly less accessible via the 5 and 16—if bussing from the north, get off at Galer St and use the pedestrian bridge.
+If bussing from the south, get off at Prospect St. Or better yet take the 26, 28 or 40 when coming from downtown if at all possible.

 # Windows Azure Mobile Services